Zookeeper (film)

 Filming began in Boston on August 17, 2009.
-It was the first MGM film to be co-produced with Happy Madison (as well as their first production to be released after the company had filed for bankruptcy the year prior), though the film, like a majority of the Happy Madison output, was distributed by Columbia Pictures.
+It was the first Metro-Goldwyn-Mayer Pictures (MGM) film to be co-produced with Happy Madison, as well as MGM's first production to be released after it had filed for bankruptcy the year prior, though the film, like a majority of the Happy Madison output, was distributed by Columbia Pictures.
 Zookeeper was released in the United States on July 8, 2011.
 It received mostly negative reviews from critics and earned $169.8 million on an $80 million budget.